myTerminal/myterminal-cli/README.md

 ## Configuration

 The configuration file should contain a valid JSON.
 It consists of nodes having a *title* and a subtree called *commands*.
-Each of these nodes hold a group of commands.
-The tree within contains a single character with which the group can be selected while the application is running.
+Each of these nodes holds a group of commands.
+The tree contains a single character with which the group can be selected while the application is running.
 When a node has a property *task* instead of *commands*, it is treated as a command to be executed, rather than a group of commands.

 Each command has a *title*, a *task* and optionally an array of *params*.
 These params are prompted to be entered by the user while executing the *task* and are appended to the task separated by spaces, in sequence as they appear in the *params* array to form the final command to be executed.